 Cats, if left to themselves outside, would hunt for their food by stalking mice or birds, and pounce upon them when they least suspect it.
 An average mouse contains about 35 calories of usable energy to a cat.

 Running some simple math reveals that a typical domestic shorthair needs to eat between 6 and 8 mice per day.

 There’s a catch, though.
 Nowhere in the woods, in your back yard, or anywhere else is there a bowl of 8 dead mice for your cat to eat.
 They have to work for their food, catching one mouse at a time, failing more than succeeding in catching prey, and using energy and burning calories in the process.

 On top of that, a conservative figure for the range a cat hunts: 5 to 20 acres.
 How big is your house?
-We’ve essentially imprisoned indoor cats, limiting their natural activity.
+We’ve significantly restricted our indoor cats, limiting their natural activity.
 Is it any wonder many indoor cats struggle with weight gain?

 So a kitty’s lifestyle dictates that between naps, it needs to eat between 6 and 10 small meals per day, working for the meals in the process.

 Is this how we feed our cats, by giving them 6 to 8 small meals per day at an energy cost to them?

 And there’s an even bigger kicker.
 To feed 35 calories of a typical cat food, the equivalent calories to a mouse, we’d need to offer 10 to 15 kernels of dry food.

 So I’ll ask again, is this how we feed our cats, by offering 6 to 10 meals per day consisting of 10 to 15 kernels of dry kibble?